Trusted by More than 100,000+

 - South Carolina

 - Medical and Decriminalized

 - CBD with THC Only

 - Fully Illegal

 Frequently Asked Questions

-You can click here to learn more about Illinois marijuana laws.
+You can click here to read more about Michigan’s medical marijuana laws.

 Growing medical marijuana in Michigan is also legal for both medical and recreational consumers.
 Medical patients can cultivate and harvest from up to 12 cannabis plants in their homes.